IN2000-Team6/ProjectGladlaks/README.md

 ## GladlaksApp

-Android app (API-level 29) using Jetpack Compose
+Android app for the project Gladlaks written with Jetpack Compose (API-level 29)